 What happens if I don’t get a night guard and continue to grind my teeth?
 What’s the worst that can happen?

-Over time the constant grinding and/or clenching can wear down the enamel.
-As seen in this picture to the left, the person has suffered from Bruxism to the point where his softer dentin is now exposed.
+Over time the constant grinding and/or clenching can wear down the enamel to the point where softer dentin can be exposed.
 This can cause rapid tooth decay.
 Replacing these 4 front teeth will cost roughly between $3500-$7000.
 Other common effects of teeth grinding include loosened teeth, breaking existing dental work (bridges, crowns, partials, etc.), extreme tooth sensitivity, worn out & or flattened chewing surfaces (including cusps and the natural contours and grooves of your dental anatomy -making chewing food difficult).
 If left untreated, many people will wear their teeth down to the point that they are in dire need of very expensive teeth restoration procedures.
 Long term teeth grinding can also cause changes in ones appearance.
 Jaw pain, occasional swelling of salivary glands, earaches, neck aches, hearing loss, and the notorious headaches are all familiar short & long term results of Bruxism.

 Is there anything I can do to lessen the severity/intensity of my teeth grinding?
 Or maybe stop it all together?